 On that note, I have to admit my “candying” technique here is quite lazy (toss in an oven bag with some maple and bake till candied).
-I do have a really awesome pecan candying recipe I’ll share sooner than later (when I manage to get to it 😁), but I felt for this type of recipe a quick / easy hack was best, considering you’ve got a whole cake to make… Streamlining things means you can fast forward to all that deliciousness, asap.
+I do have a really awesome candied pecan recipe on the blog already, but I felt for this type of recipe a quick / easy hack was best, considering you’ve got a whole cake to make… Streamlining things means you can fast forward to all that deliciousness, asap.

 If you want the cake to be super light and fluffy, let it thaw out 10-15 mins first and you’ll get that soft and delicate consistency.

 And last but not least, this recipe would be most ideally made in a removable bottom tart pan.
 I’ve been moving and so didn’t have access to mine, and ended up going for my 6″ mini pie plate instead.
 Worked a treat, but the first piece was hard to get out gracefully, after which point though the rest glided out with ease.

 You can also use a 5″ springform pan instead if you prefer (though you’ll need to reduce the recipe by about a ⅓.
 Or simply use any dish of a similar size, but line it with parchment first so you can get the cake out easily.

 A delicious no-bake vegan cheesecake made with flavorful toasted, candied pecans (gluten-free).

 - 1 cup gf quick oats (or use cashews, pecans, or a mix for grain-free)

 - ⅓ cup cashews (or more oats)

 - 2 tbsp coconut oil